srijarkoroy/LinkSeg/README.md

 # LinkSeg
-Official Repository for the course 18CSP109L Major Project
+Official Repository for the course 18CSP109L Major Project.